Cattle Depot Artist Village: Comparison with the Fo Tan Arts Studio

 Young artists, e.g. arts graduates, in their twenties are renting studios in Fo Tan while large art groups and cultural bodies like Zuni Icosahedron, Artist Commune, Videotage, 1a Space and On & On Theatre Workshop Company are based in the Cattle Depot Artist Village.
 At Fo Tan, artists are generally more scattered, individualistic and reluctant to be labelled, while artists in the Village tend to be more organised, forming an aggregate body.
 They described themselves as simply a group of studios but the sense of community is already strong enough for them to hold an open studio each year.
 Young artists are attracted to the low rents of the Fo Tan site.
 It is also conveniently just one MTR stop from the Chinese University of Hong Kong, from which many of these art graduates hail.

 Cattle Depot has its own distinctiveness.
-Artists emjoy studios set in a quirky cultural heritage site.
+Artists enjoy studios set in a quirky cultural heritage site.
 This is akin to the environment in some other countries where sites of historical value are reused.
 A visit to Fo Tan studios involves much climbing of stairs.
 It is rather inconvenient when compared to Cattle Depot where the red-brick houses are horizontally laid and people can get into the studios easily.
 Also, unlike studios located inside factory buildings, the doors are not necessarily closed all the time at Cattle Depot, there are more interactions and scope for creativity.
 Moreover, Cattle Depot offers convenient access to nearby residential communities, it can take up the role of introducing developments in art to the public easily.

 Despite limited government promotion of Cattle Depot as a village for local artists, it is already known overseas.
 Journalists from China and Japan have come to report about Cattle Depot.
 This shows that Cattle Depot has good potential to be turned into a special and distinctive spot if there are good development opportunities.